Capnodiales » Dissoconiaceae » Dissoconium

 Industrial relevance and applications

-Dissoconium cause leaf diseases of E. globulus (Myrtaceae) which is the main tree planted for pulp and paper production.
-High susceptibility of E. globulus to infection by Dissoconium cause economic loss for pulp producing industry in Brazil (Teodoro et al. 2012).
+Dissoconium causes leaf diseases of Eucalyptus globulus (Myrtaceae), which is the main tree planted for pulp and paper production in South America (Brazil).
+High susceptibility of E. globulus to infection by Dissoconium causes economic loss for the pulp producing industry in South America (Brazil) (Teodoro et al. 2012).

 Biochemical importance of the genus, chemical diversity or applications